Just like trying to develop digital games, card/board game development is a double edged sword.

 There’s many more I’d like to eventually be able to share but revealing/producing them can be complex and timing can be even more critical than the digital games, especially as it can be difficult to balance possible interest when bouncing between physical and digital games.

-This is one I designed for a Button Shy contest that didn’t end up following up outside of the discord channel, with the concept of just using 18 cards from a poker deck.
+This is one I designed for a contest to use just 18 cards from a standard poker deck.

-I decided for this to try make a simple one familiar enough for anyone that’s played a game with a poker deck, but a bit different and fun from there.
+I decided for this to try make a simple one, familiar enough for anyone that’s played a game with a poker deck to easily play, but a bit different and fun from there.

 “Take turns maneuvering cards from your hand and the central area, to end, together with the remaining cards in the center, with the best ‘hand’.
 Keep your goal hidden while trying to workout and stop others.